 However, problems in the EVE Gate itself soon appeared.
 It was not quite as stable as the first colonists had been lead to believe.
 Terrans (an umbrella term that refers to any humans that came from the other side of the Gate) quickly began to build a device to stabilize the wormhole for continued use.
 It was a massive undertaking; even 70 years later, it was not yet done, though it did have the words “EVE” blazoned on to it already.

 Unfortunately, the stabilizer was too little too late.
-In 8061, just 74 years after the wormhole’s discovery, it collapsed quite spectacularly, cutting the fledgling cluster entirely off from Earth and its desperately needed support.
+On February 20, 8061, just 74 years after the wormhole’s discovery, it collapsed quite spectacularly, cutting the fledgling cluster entirely off from Earth and its desperately needed support.
 The effect near the site of the gate was absolutely devastating.
 Any ships nearby were completely destroyed, and even in the modern day, the site of the Gate remains a maelstrom of energy that only the most dedicated explorers even attempt to approach.
 Rumor has it that the remains of Terran ships can be found in and around the Gate, supposedly with technology far advanced from what we have available today.
 The Jove (discussed a little later in this section, but suffice it to say that they are the fifth major, but completely isolated, empire of New Eden), according to that same rumor, have cloaked the wreckage to prevent it from falling into the wrong hands.
 The Jove deny it, of course, but that doesn’t stop people from looking and spreading the rumors.

 A Sidenote (Ancient Civilizations)

 Even the lore that we as players know (compared to what we would know as characters in New Eden) isn’t complete.
 The Dark Ages had some interesting happenings (of which I will describe as best as possible here), but exactly what happened after the collapse of the Gate and the rise of the Amarr is a bit of a mystery.